-The species accounts are a little more expansive than Simpson and Day, but they give the same identification information.
-However, Campbell et al. give more on habitat and suggest the best locations to find the species (useful for a visitor).
-Also, I got a better sense of the chance of seeing a bird.
+The species accounts are a little more expansive than Simpson and Day's Field Guide to the Birds of Australia, but they give the same identification information.
+However Campbell et al. give more on habitat and suggest the best locations to find the species (useful for a visitor).
+Also I got a better sense of the chance of seeing a bird.